mindojune/speech_mi/README.md

 - 241031 cont from dojmin@gl-login3
-    - STATUS: PADDING BUG THAT LEAD TO DIFF BSZ WITH DIFF RESULT IS ....
-FIXED MOOFOOGASSSSSS!!!!
-    - MAIN Lesson: I'm definitely messing something up with the padding MOST LIKELY in embed_audio_and_concatenate and MOST LIKELY during the concatenation part (of text and audio)
+    - MAIN Lesson: I'm definitely messing something up with the padding MOST LIKELY in embed_audio_and_concatenate and MOST LIKELY during the concatenation part (of text and audio) [FIXED]
     - new_info: yes it's something related to bsz
         - IS it in the left padding alignment?
 L326 "if True..."
             ==> BSZ 1